jodiedoubleday/newromney/about.md

 ---
+title: about
+permalink: "/about/"
+heading: What's it all about?
 layout: default
-title: Whats it all about?
 ---
 A Community Event, Revitalising Community Spirit